jchristi/syndicat/doc/Architecture.md

 # JSON REST API
 Tiny-Tiny-RSS implements a session-based REST API.
 But this is not ideal.
-We would rather use a stateless REST API which is a better design [1](https://stackoverflow.com/a/3105337) [2](https://stackoverflow.com/a/3106962) [3](https://stackoverflow.com/a/2641993).
+We would rather use a stateless REST API which is a better design (maybe a "2.0" enhancement).
+[1](https://stackoverflow.com/a/3105337)
+[2](https://stackoverflow.com/a/3106962)
+[3](https://stackoverflow.com/a/2641993).